 Experiment not only with different social networks, but also content types and format to see what works best for your audience.
+For example, on certain platforms, posting high quality videos may lead to more engagement than text-based posts.
 You should always aim to provide value first, and then encourage your fans and followers to make a purchase.
 Still, if your content is engaging enough, your audience won’t need a big incentive to buy from you in the end.

 Social media is perfect for establishing relationships with potential customers.
 When it comes to generating B2B leads, however, LinkedIn is probably the best choice.
 You can attract new business contacts with a complete profile, professional network, quality content and recommendations.
 You can easily republish the content you create, use SlideShare to share presentations, join relevant groups, and take advantage of paid campaigns (be careful, though, as they are not the cheapest).